chrisguttandin/standardized-audio-context/README.md

 The list of currently supported browsers includes Chrome v68+, Edge v18, Firefox v62+, Opera v57+ and Safari v12.
 Please note that the tests are only executed in the current and upcoming version of each browser.

+Supporting a browser only means that it is supported on the feature level.
+It is absolutely possible that a transpiler like [Babel](https://babeljs.io) is necessary to use this package in every supported browser without encountering any syntax errors.

 ## TypeScript